biotite-dev/ammolite/doc/index.rst

   $ pip install biotite

-However, PyMOL (at least version 2.0) must also be installed and needs to be importable by your Python interpreter.
+However, PyMOL (at least version 2.0) must also be installed and needs to be importable by your Python interpreter:

 Installation via Conda
 ^^^^^^^^^^^^^^^^^^^^^^